House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Hopkins Medicine)

-Lawnmower accidents tend to be serious, because of the involvement of a heavy powered mower and sharp blades.
+Lawnmower accidents are serious because of the powerful motor and sharp blades.
 Such accidents are also expensive.
 One study determined that the average injury costs $37,000 per patient.
-Costs obviously vary according to type and severity of injury.
+Costs vary according to the type and severity of the injury.

 cropped person mowing the grass with ride-on mower